nrminor/nrminor-stats/README.md

 ## Performance

-This fork includes a high-performance Rust implementation that runs 10-50x faster than the original Python version.
+This fork includes a Rust implementation that runs 10-50x faster than the original Python version.
 The Rust version:

 - Makes all API calls in parallel instead of sequentially
 - Caches API responses to avoid redundant calls
-- Compiles to a native binary with no runtime overhead
+- Compiles to a native binary with almost no overhead compared to the Python runtime
 - Typically completes in under 10 seconds vs 10+ minutes

 The GitHub Actions workflow automatically uses the Rust version and falls back